pvico/RX-Dual-Power/README.md

 **TODO**

+This is a safety device for radio controlled models allowing to power the radio system (receiver, servos, sensors, etc.) of the model from either the normal primary electrical source or a backup battery.
+Battery failures are one of the most common failures affecting RC models.
+When this happens, the model becomes uncontrollable resulting most of the time in the loss or destruction of the model.

+For electrical models whose radio system is powered by the BEC<sup>1</sup> present on the ESC<sup>2</sup> - and this is the most common configuration -

+another relatively common failure

 <img width="500px" src="Additional Documents/img/PCB Design Top.png">
 <!-- <img width="500px" src="Additional Documents/img/PCB Design Bottom.png"> -->

 [Schematic](https://github.com/pvico/RX-Dual-Battery-Switch-R2.0/blob/main/Additional%20Documents/pdf/RX%20Dual%20Power%20Switch.pdf)
+##

+<sub><sup>1</sup>Battery Eliminator Circuit, a device reducing the battery voltage to a level acceptable by the radio system.
+Most of the time, it is a buck converter, a switching step-down DC-DC converter.</sub><br/>
+<sub><sup>2</sup>Electronic Speed Controller.
+Electric motors used today on RC models are usually of the brushless type.
+Brushless motors need a specific speed controller called an ESC and generally use LiPo (lithium polymer) batteries consisting of 3 cells or more in series (labelled 3S, 4S, etc.).
+Most often, ESC's are equipped with a BEC on the same PCB.
+When they are not, they are usually labelled "opto"</sub><br/>

 ## Types of power sources